-When the pigs grew up big and fat the woman refused all offers to buy them until one day during a festival when some men ran out of meat and wanted some more right away.
-After being rejected repeatedly, these men made the woman drink liquor until she was drunk, and then she agreed to sell the Bodhisatta’s brother.
+When the pair grew up big and fat, the woman refused all offers to buy them until one day during a festival when some men ran out of meat and wanted more right away.
+After being rejected repeatedly, these men got the woman drunk, and then she agreed to sell the Bodhisatta’s brother.
 She filled his trough with rice and called him to come eat.
 When he saw strange men holding nooses standing next to his food, he knew he was about to die, so he ran to the Bodhisatta and stood shaking in fear.

-The Bodhisatta told him this is the fate of all pigs reared by humans, so he should not grieve but rather accept his destiny cheerfully.
-He then preached the perfection of love to his younger brother and his voice spread over the whole kingdom so everybody heard him.
-His lesson was so pure and flawless that people snapped their fingers and waved cloth, and the king brought the pigs to live as his sons in the palace, dressed in robes and jewels.
+The Bodhisatta told his brother that this is the fate of all pigs reared by humans, so he should not grieve but rather accept his destiny gracefully.
+The Bodhisatta then preached the perfection of love to his brother, and his voice spread over the whole kingdom so everybody heard him.
+His lesson was so pure and flawless that people snapped their fingers and waved cloth, and the king brought both pigs to live as his sons in the palace, dressed in robes and jewels.
 The Bodhisatta became both a judge and a spiritual advisor.
-After the king died, the Bodhisatta wrote a book about justice, which was followed for sixty thousand years, and then retired to the forest with his brother to live out his final days.
+After the king died, the Bodhisatta wrote a book about justice (which was used by people for sixty thousand years) and then retired to the forest with his brother to live out his final days.

 In the Lifetime of the Buddha

-The young pig was an earlier birth of one of the Buddha’s disciples who had an intense fear of death.
+The Bodhisatta’s brother was an earlier birth of one of the Buddha’s disciples who had an intense fear of death.
 He ran away shaking when he heard even small sounds like a stick falling or a bird singing.
-When the Buddha heard some of his disciples discussing this, he told them this story so they knew it was not the first time this disciple had feared death.
+When the Buddha heard some of his disciples discussing this, he told them this story so they knew that it was not the first time this disciple had feared death.

-The king was an earlier birth of Ananda, one of the Buddha’s top disciples, and the crowd that heard the Bodhisatta preach about love were the Buddha’s followers.
+The king was an earlier birth of Ananda, one of the Buddha’s top disciples, and the people who heard the Bodhisatta preach about love were earlier births of the Buddha’s followers.